cogtoolslab/cognitive-ai-benchmarking/stimuli/README.md

 Step 3 is handled by `experiment_config.py`.
 To load the relevant metadata into a dataframe, batch it into individual session dataframes, save local JSONs for each batch, and upload the dataframes to MongoDB, call the function `experiment_file_setup`.
 This function takes 7 inputs:

+- `meta_file`: string, path to a JSON file that contains all the relevant metadata for each stimulus.

 - `bucket`: string, name of AWS s3 bucket to write to (same as Step 2)

-- `data_root`: string, root path for data to upload (same as Step 2)

-- `data_path`: string, path in data_root to be included in upload. (same as Step 2)

-- `multilevel`: True for multilevel directory structures, False if all data is stored in one directore (same as Step 2)

-- `meta_file`: string, path to a JSON file that contains all the relevant metadata for each stimulus.
+- `s3_stim_paths`: list of strings, paths to stimuli on S3 bucket

 - `fam_trial_ids`: fam_trial_ids: list of strings, stim_id for familiarization stimuli shown to participants before the experiment to familiarize them with the task